kubeflow/community/proposals/dgl-operator-proposal.md

 [Native DGL distributed training](https://docs.dgl.ai/guide/distributed.html) is based on data parallelism, and we (360 AI Infra team) applied this fully distributed approach on operator/controller philosophy for Kubernetes.
 This proposal is aimed at defining what the DGL Operator should behave, and add it to Kubeflow.

-## Terminology
+## Explanation of Terms

 1. Partition: A phase in DGL workflow, used to do partitioning on a large graph and then generate sub-graphs.
+DGL has 2 approaches to partition, one is single-thread (DGL built-in API), the other one is multi-process (ParMETIS, not in DGL).
+In the K8s & Operator context, DGL Operator wants to apply these and support 3 partition modes
+    1. Single-Pod, single-thread partitioning, _will call SSP or `DGL-API` later_
+    2. Single-Pod, multi-process partitioning (native ParMETIS version), _will call SMP or `ParMETIS` later_
+    3. Multi-Pod, single-thread partitioning (may need some adoptions in ParMETIS), _will call MSP or `DistParMETIS` later_
 2. Working Pod definitions:
     1. Launcher: A very light weight Pod traces the whole DGL workflow on the Pod level.
     2. Partitioner: A Pod does the graph partitioning.